Lewis-Pitman/Lewis-Pitman/README.md

 # Hello, I'm Lewis
 I'm 16 years old and it is my dream to be a software developer.
-In my spare time I like to work on my own C++ projects,
+In my spare time I like to work on my own C++ projects and learn more about programming.

-Aside from the projects on my profile, I also enjoy game development with Unity and c#, and 3D modelling in Blender.